-(Guidance - Statutory liabilities Liabilities that are not contractual (such as liabilities that arise as a result of statutory requirements) are not financial liabilities.
-Therefore, although these liabilities are similar to financial instruments, they are in fact not in the scope of AASB 7 Financial Instruments: Disclosures.
-However, entities who wish to apply disclosure requirements similar to those from AASB 7 to such liabilities may do so at their own discretion.
-Classification of financial instruments • When the Statement of financial position presentation of a financial instrument differs from the instrument's legal form, it is desirable for an agency to explain in the notes the nature of the financial instrument.
+Payables that are not contractual (such as payables that arise as a result of statutory requirements) are not financial instruments.
+Therefore, although these payables are similar to financial instruments, they are in fact not in the scope of AASB 7 'Financial Instruments: Disclosures'.
+However, entities who wish to apply disclosure requirements similar to those from AASB 7 to such payables may do so at their own discretion.

+Classification of financial instruments

+When the Statement of financial position presentation of a financial instrument differs from the instrument's legal form, it is desirable for an agency to explain in the notes the nature of the financial instrument.